Soo0803/VM4903_PACE/README.md

 - **Arch Height Measurement:** Statistical analysis of orthosis geometry to assess reliability.
 - **Intraclass Correlation Coefficients (ICCs):** Comparison with benchmark data for validation.

-## 4. Installation

-Describe how to install the code, dependencies, and any setup steps required for users to run the project locally.

-## 5. Usage

-Provide instructions on how to use the repository, including examples and command-line options.

-## 6. Contributing

-Outline guidelines for contributing to the repository, including code formatting, issue reporting, and pull request instructions.

-## 7. License

-Specify the project's license information.